MaxZvarych/upskill-task-refactoring/README.md

 ```
 ## Use of the project

-***Providing information and screenshots for stakeholders how to use a project, describe possible UX flows that user can navigate through, provide necessary credentials and variables for running project"***
+***(Providing information and screenshots for stakeholders how to use a project, describe possible UX flows that user can navigate through, provide necessary credentials and variables for running project)***

 ## Contributors